 Government finally allowing aid in to relieve hungry civilians in Madaya

-A video created by activists showing devastating starvation in a besieged town in Syria is “heartbreaking but unfortunately all too common,” says a humanitarian aid organization helping vulnerable populations caught up in the country’s four-year-old civil war.
+A created by activists showing devastating starvation in a besieged town in Syria is “heartbreaking but unfortunately all too common,” says a humanitarian aid organization helping vulnerable populations caught up in the country’s four-year-old civil war.